 To foster new, longer-term engagement opportunities between Penn and Pennsylvania’s communities and to incentivize the interdisciplinary practice and leadership called for In Principle and Practice, PCES will award to scholar-participants, on a competitive basis, Commonwealth Engagement Grants that facilitate purposeful and longer-term engagement with communities they visit.
 Applicants will be expected to draw connections from their PCES experience to Penn’s capacity for good through community-informed and engaged practice, service and research.

-Applicants chosen for the Penn Commonwealth-Engaged Scholars will be notified of their selection by Friday, May 16.
+Applicants chosen for the Penn Commonwealth-Engaged Scholars will be notified of their selection by Friday, September 11.